 If you would like to discuss more about how you can help your child at home, please see your child's class teacher.

 We welcome parental involvement in the life of our school.
-If you are able to visit the school or help in anyway, please contact Kate or Miss Artis who is the Early Years Foundation Stage Lead.
+If you are able to visit the school or help in anyway, please contact Kate or Miss Artis, Early Years Foundation Stage Leader, or Ms. Bywater, Assistant Head teacher.

 Please click here to view the helping your child at home leaflet for Nursery.

-In Mathematics, we will be using our knowledge of number to solve simple addition and subtraction number sentences.
-We will be exploring the concept of halving, doubling and sharing using Numicon and objects.
-We will also be reviewing 2D and 3D shapes and using everyday language to comment on capacity, length and weight.
+In Mathematics, we will be introducing Numicon whilst learning our numbers to 10.
+We will be recognising numerals and quantities by practising counting using our one-to-one correspondence.
+We will also be exploring shape and pattern in the environment, for example going on shape hunts, reviewing 2D shapes and using everyday language to comment on capacity, length and weight.

-During Summer Two we will be introducing the children to P.E. as part of the successfull transition to Year 1.
-We will start with fundamental skills such as using our bodies to create shapes and showing control when using big and small movements.
+During Autumn One we will be introducing Forest School to ensure children are active outdoor learners.
+We will start with the fundamental skills such exploring different textures found outside and identifying different parts of nature such as plants and insects.
 We will also be learning to get changed independently and use the equipment appropriately and safely.

 We welcome parental involvement in the life of our school and are actively seeking parent volunteers for our class trips and classroom support.
 Please speak to your child’s teacher if you are able to help.